pareshppp/Kaggle-Submissions/Bike Sharing Demand/Description.md

 3. RandomForest, Decision Trees and LM with features as factors.
 [ERROR - New levels in test data.]
 4. RandomForest, Decision Trees and LM with all features as numbers.
 Small sample of original data for modeling.
 [WRONG - Categorical features have Ordinality]
 5. RandomForest, Decision Trees and LM with all features as numbers.
 Full data for modeling.
 [WRONG - Categorical features have Ordinality]
-6. RandomForest (without OHE), XGBoost and Neural Net with One-Hot-Encoding (OHE) and engineered features.
-Small sample of original data for modeling.
+6. RandomForest using Trial-Error-Improve method.
+Full data for modeling.
+RF.
+RandomForest using Trial-Error-Improve method.
+Full data for modeling. k-Fold Cross validation